 Never suffer in silence when living with anxiety.
 There is often a stigma attached to mental health issues, but it is important to discuss the overwhelming emotions you are feeling with your loved ones.

-It is also imperative to discuss any emotions you are feeling with an accident claim solicitor, such as the-compensation-experts.co.uk, who can help you to receive the compensation you deserve for a cycling accident that has impacted both your physical and mental health.
+It is also imperative to discuss any emotions you are feeling with an accident claim solicitor, such as the-compensation-experts.co.uk, who can help you receive the compensation you deserve for a cycling accident that has impacted both your physical and mental health.

-Talk to Your Doctor About Your Anxiety
+2. Talk to Your Doctor About Your Anxiety

 Rather than allowing your anxiety to grow, you must seek mental health treatment to take back control of your thoughts and, in turn, your life.
-To get started, you must book an appointment with your doctor, who can refer you for counselling or may provide prescription medication.
+To get started, you must book an appointment with your doctor, who can refer you for counseling or may provide prescription medication.

-Consider Cognitive Behavioural Therapy (CBT)
+3. Consider Cognitive Behavioural Therapy (CBT)

-Slowly Ease Back into Cycling
+4. Slowly Ease Back into Cycling

 Returning to cycling following an accident can cause your body to tense up, which can make it difficult to handle your bike.
 If this is the case, you must aim to loosen up your muscles to combat any anxiety you are feeling and regain your confidence.